 Once a student is admitted to the College of Engineering as an incoming freshman, they are automatically reviewed for scholarship consideration.
 The student’s admission’s application serves as their scholarship application.
 The student’s grades, test scores, extracurricular activities, recommendation letters from teachers and counselors, as well as the student’s essays, all serve as part of this review process.
 Students that are applying for admission to the College of Engineering are encouraged to submit their admission’s application as soon as possible.
 For freshman applicants, we strongly recommend submitting your application by the November 1st, “Early Action”, deadline date.

-There is no application to submit for the major scholarship that College awards, the “Scholarship of Honor”.
+There is no application to submit for the major scholarship that the College awards, the “Scholarship of Honor”.
 However, students that are from certain designated states, may want to review the criteria for the Joseph M. Geisinger Scholarship, and the Gloria Wille Bell and Carlos R. Bell Scholarship.
 Both of these awards do require submission of an application.

 Freshman Scholarship Awards